jmgregor/IMGS-624/README.md

-# Putt-putt Golf Interactive Virtual Enviroment
+# Putt Putt Golf Interactive Virtual Enviroment
 ### IMGS-624: Interactive Virtual Environments

 **Motivation:** Putt-putt golf, or otherwise known as miniature golf, is a game well known and loved by